DMX: Feud with Ja Rule

 During the 1990s, DMX formed a close bond with fellow up-and-coming rappers Jay-Z and Ja Rule.
 The three collaborated many times and formed a group known as Murder Inc. The group was short-lived due to internal issues between DMX and Jay-Z. After the breakup of the group DMX disparaged Ja Rule, accusing him of being a copycat and drawing comparisons between himself and what he saw as Ja Rule stealing his signature "gruff" style of delivery.
 DMX would then release his second album Flesh Of My Flesh, Blood Of My Blood which contained the diss track "We Don't Give a Fuck" that was directed towards Ja Rule and produced by Irv Gotti.
 Ja Rule would then respond in the song "We Different" from the compilation album Irv Gotti Presents: The Murderers.
 DMX would also go on to throw shots at Ja Rule in his song "Do You" from Funkmaster Flex's mixtape The Mix Tape, Vol. IV.

 In 2002, DMX released his diss track "They Want War" on DJ Kay Slay's mixtape Streetsweepers Presents The Regulator Pt.
 5 The Final Chapter.
 Ja Rule never responded directly but he went on to diss DMX in his songs "Fuck With Us" and "Connected" from his album The Last Temptation.
 The next year DMX would take shots at Ja Rule in the song "Go To Sleep" with Eminem and Obie Trice from the Cradle 2 The Grave soundtrack.
 DMX would also release another diss track titled "Ruled Out" and he would also diss Ja Rule again in his song "Where the Hood At?".
 Ja Rule then dissed DMX in Caddillac Tah's song "Duck" and his own songs "Clap Back" and "Blood In My Eye" from his album of the same name.
 However, as time passed and the feud faded into obscurity, DMX said that he wanted to officially bring it to an end when he was released from prison in 2005: "Gotti came to me in jail and said I want to make peace with you and him.
 I was like, 'Alright Gotti, let's do it."
 Despite this, DMX and Ja Rule did not officially end their feud until 2009, at VH1's Hip Hop Honors.

 Feud with Jay-Z

 When DMX partnered with Jay-Z and Ja Rule in Murder Inc., there was a feud between the two, which also contributed to the failure of the group and working together.
-According to reports, the feud started in the early 1990s after a rap battle between the two, which led to DMX's disdain for Jay-Z. Prior to DMX's death, the feud, although it fizzled out over the years, it somewhat continued when DMX said in an Instagram video that he wanted to rap battle Jay-Z on Verzuz.
+According to reports, the feud started in the early 1990s after a rap battle between the two, which led to DMX's disdain for Jay-Z. Prior to DMX's death, the feud, although it had fizzled out over the years, was revived when DMX said in an Instagram video that he wanted to rap battle Jay-Z on Verzuz.